Winter Storm Management

 BCA Managed Streets

 Winter storm management is considered emergency work and must occur regardless of the time of day (or night).
-BCA staff and contractors will often work through the night if necessary to assure that the streets are reasonably safe.
+BCA staff and contractors will often work through the night if necessary to ensure that streets are reasonably safe.
 Residents are advised to stay clear of crews and off the streets until clearing/treating has been completed.

 The goal of the BCA Winter Storm Management Plan is to make all BCA private streets, alleys, and drives reasonably safe and accessible within a certain timeframe once the snow stops falling.
 However, residents are to be warned that during and after the storm streets, lanes, alleys, trails and sidewalks may be snow packed and/or icy, and snow can be expected to accumulate adjacent to the traveled portion of the road to the extent that a motorist’s sight distance may be reduced or impaired.
 BCA has set the following goals as part of their management plan for clearing private streets, drives and alleys: